 If the thought of the upcoming holiday season makes you anxious, you’re not alone.
 It can be a very stressful time.
-Don’t let your navigation of the holiday season cause you to inadvertently put your relationship on the back burner!
-To ensure that your relationship thrives, and that you and your partner enjoy your holidays to the fullest, follow Dr. Gottman’s 5 Tips for filling your holiday season with romance:
+Don’t let it cause you to inadvertently put your relationship on the back burner.
+To ensure that your relationship thrives and that you and your partner enjoy your time together to the fullest, follow Dr. John Gottman’s tips for filling your holiday season with romance:

 How did your partner celebrate the holidays growing up?
 Do they have traditions?
 What are their best and worst memories?
 What is the ideal meaning of the holiday season in your partner’s mind?
 Have a conversation about how you can honor that meaning this year.
-Share your own family traditions and create special ones of your own together – for this year, and the many years to come.
+Share your own family traditions and create special ones of your own together for this year, and the many years to come.

 Subscribe below to receive our blog posts directly to your inbox.